Understanding Section 8

 - Unlike under Section 21 a Section 8 Notice can be served at any time during the fixed term of an Assured Shorthold Tenancy (AST) and repossession can commence once the notice period has expired.

-There are several reasons a landlord can issue a section 8 notice and specific grounds which are required to be relied upon dependant on the particular breaches.
+There are several reasons a landlord can issue a section 8 notice and specific grounds which are required to be relied upon depending on these particular breaches.

 Below you will find the most commonly used explanations for serving this notice: